subpe/Arastta/README.md

     * Order Status : Complete
     * Status : enable

- Click on save and now you can accept payment via bhartipay payment gateway.
+ Click on save and now you can accept payment via subpe payment gateway.